djangocon/2016.djangocon.us-archived/README.md

 Make sure you are using a virtual environment of some sort (e.g. `virtualenv` or `pyenv`).

+Create a database (defaults to Postgres):

     $ createdb djangocon2016

+Install requirements:

     $ pip install -r requirements.txt

+Sync models to database:

     $ ./manage.py migrate

+Load default fixtures into database:

     $ ./manage.py loaddata fixtures/*

+Create a superuser account to access the admin:

     $ ./manage.py createsuperuser

+Start the web server:

     $ ./manage.py runserver